aarushsheth/hftmm/README.md

 $$
 where $\gamma > 0$ is a risk-aversion parameter.

-### Problem Formulation as a Markov Decision Process

 This optimization problem can be formulated as a discrete-time, finite-horizon Markov Decision Process (MDP).
 The state of the system at time $t$ is described by the tuple $\left(S_t, W_t, I_t\right)$, and the action taken by the market-maker involves setting the bid and ask prices ($P_t^{(b)}, P_t^{(a)}$) and the corresponding bid and ask volumes ($N_t^{(b)}, N_t^{(a)}$).